ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.squeezeboxrpc/README.md

 state                |mode | Description
 -------------------- |---- | -----------------------------------------------------
-Album                |R/-  | Name of the current album Artist               |R/-  | Name of Artist
+Alarms               |R/-  | All registered Alarms for this player as JSON Album                |R/-  | Name of the current album Artist               |R/-  | Name of Artist
 ArtworkUrl           |R/-  | url to the Artwork